 Hare is run by our experienced clinic staff, comprising Clinic Assistants, Health Care Assistants, Phlebotomists, Staff Nurses, Senior Staff Nurses, a Learning Disability Nurse and a Sister.

 Many specialty clinics involve seeing a number of clinicians who each specialise in one area – your appointment letter will tell you which members of the team will be seeing your child.
 Clinicians running the specialty clinics may include Consultants, Fellows, Registrars, Nurses, Clinical Nurse Specialists, Technicians, Dietitians and Physiotherapists.

 When you arrive

 Please check in at the Hare reception desk so we know that you have arrived and then take a seat in the waiting area.
-We also have a check-in kiosk which can use instead.
 Most clinic appointments start with one of our clinic assistants carrying out some checks, which usually involve height/weight and urine dipstick tests.
 Once the clinic assistant has done this, the clinician will come to the waiting area and call your child’s name when they are ready.